uuberoy/scalabel/README.md

 ```
 mkdir ../data
 ```
-* (Optional) Install Golang by building and running a Docker image from the Dockerfile.
+* (Optional) Build and run a Docker image from the Dockerfile. e.x.
-e.x.
 ```
-docker build .
+docker build . -t 'scalabel:demo'
+docker run -it -p 8686:8686 scalabel:demo
 ```

 ## Images and Labels ##